 MAKE WAVES WITH YOUR EDUCATION

-As a student in ATC’s MST Program, you’ll receive hands-on training and experience while performing maintenance and repair on inboard and outboard engines manufactured by Honda, Yamaha, and Mercury Marine, as well as other major manufacturers.
-You’ll even wrench commercial and pleasure watercraft engines in dry and wet settings, and study the finer points of marine engine technology in a classroom setting.
+As a student in ATC’s MST Program, you’ll receive hands-on training and experience while performing maintenance and repair on inboard and outboard engines manufactured by Honda, Yamaha, and Mercury Marine as well as other major manufacturers.
+You’ll and study the finer points of marine engine technology in a classroom setting and even wrench commercial and pleasure watercraft engines in dry and wet settings.

-Graduates of Automotive Training Center’s Marine Service Technology Program can seek exciting entry-level positions in the marine service industry such as:
+Graduates of Automotive Training Center’s Marine Mechanic School can seek exciting entry-level positions in the marine service industry, such as:

 - Gelcoat and Fiberglass Technician

 *These positions may require several years of industry field experience

 WORKING ON INDUSTRY-LEADING ENGINES PREPARES YOU FOR YOUR MARINE CAREER

 Your education at ATC will focus on real-world applications.
 That means you’ll have the opportunity to perfect your craft by working on some of the top technology in the industry.

 You’ll get hands-on experience with Honda Marine, where you’ll learn about outboard fuel systems, model identification, preventative maintenance, and much more.
 Honda Marine has been an industry leader for nearly five decades, with these 4-stroke outboards offering exceptional performance day in and day out.
 These engines offer fuel-efficient performance and burn clean, but must be maintained by marine technicians to ensure they’re running smoothly.